 I have written about the spiritual impact that Bubba had on Cathy and me and also on our children and grandchildren.
-In several posts I have mentioned the names of several of Bubba and LaNell’s children, but in recent reflections on the importance of family, I realize that the spiritual as well as the physical DNA in my brother’s family are also present in Cathy’s and my family.
-In thinking about and praying for their children, I am so grateful for each one of them and how important they have been in our spiritual journey.
+In several posts I have mentioned the names of several of Bubba and LaNell’s children, but in recent reflections on the importance of family I realize the spiritual as well as the physical DNA in my brother’s family are also present in Cathy’s and my family.
+In thinking about and praying for their children I am so grateful for each one of them and how important they have been in our spiritual journey.

 Bubba and LaNell were married in December, 1950 which was Bubba’s first year in medical school in Little Rock.
-I loved the few times I got to spend the night in their tiny apartment on West 6th Street, very near the medical school in its’ old location near MacArthur Park.
-The highlight of one particular visit was learning to play the ukulele that Bubba had given LaNell for a Christmas present.
+I loved the few times I got to spend the night in their tiny apartment on West 6th Street which very near the medical school in its’ old location near MacArthur Park.
+The highlight of one particular visit was learning to play the ukulele Bubba had given LaNell for a Christmas present.
 That ignited my desire to play stringed instruments which continues to this day.

-Following the one year internship they moved to Mobile for Bubba’s 2 year stint in the Air Force as a medical officer at Brookley Air Force Base.
+Following the one year internship they moved to Mobile for Bubba’s two year stint in the Air Force as a medical officer at Brookley Air Force Base.
 I did get to visit them there on two occasions and had a blast playing almost non-stop with Lydia and Andy.
 Their next move was back home to El Dorado where Bubba began his family practice with Pop in 1957, the year I graduated from high school.
 It was in El Dorado their other 2 daughters, Rachel and Becky were born.

 I really loved playing with all of their kids, and they always had some new and exciting toy I had never seen.
-I also liked being called “Uncle John,” although Bubba teased me about that title, because early in our life we had a “drinking Uncle John” (Graham) who was well-known for his alcoholic lifestyle.
-The title to me was one of endearment, and Bubba told me that when Andy was a little boy he once said; “Dad, I’ll be glad when you grow up to be a big man like Uncle John.
+I also liked being called “Uncle John,” although Bubba teased me about the title, because early in our life we had a “drinking Uncle John” (Graham) who was well-known for his alcoholic lifestyle.
+The title to me was one of endearment, and Bubba told me when Andy was a little boy he once said; “Dad, I’ll be glad when you grow up to be a big man like Uncle John.
 Maybe you can go to medical school like him!”

-Bubba spent the last 6 years of his life providing total care for LaNell in their home.
-She had developed a progressive dementia, and despite his being physically able to continue his medical practice, he gave that up to lovingly make certain she could remain at home with him.
+Bubba spent the last six years of his life providing total care for LaNell in their home.
+She had developed a progressive dementia, and despite his being physically able to continue his medical practice he retired early to lovingly make certain she could remain at home with him.
 Following his death in 2009, Andy took his Mom into his home, and he and his wife Ginger loved and cared for her until she joined Bubba with Jesus in 2012.

-In the picture above taken during their Christmas reunion at their parent’s home in 2010, all of the children were present with their spouses, but several of the grandchildren were not able to attend.
+In the picture above taken during their Christmas reunion at their parent’s home in 2010 all of the children were present with their spouses, but several of the grandchildren were not able to attend.
 Bubba and LaNell were very proud of all of them and rightly so.
 They all walk with God and are living testimonies to one of Bubba’s favorite verses in Proverbs 22:6, “Train up a child in the way he should go, and when he is old, he will not depart from it.”